Kio-td/Project-Alphanus/README.md

 # Grumpy!
 Discord has completely banned Selfbots, and this self-bot was created in 2018.
 It uses V6.
-You *will* be banned for using this, as it's almost certain that you'll be fully banned.
+You *will* be banned for using this, as it's almost certain that v6 has been turned into a trap for old self-bot scripts.
 Although Alphanus was made with good intentions, it's fully against TOS.

 ## Install